Why not practise on Moon Days?

 Tim Miller, one of the first western yogis to study with Pattabhi Jois, explains that the energetic experience of the moon cycle can be compared to the breath cycle: "The full moon energy corresponds to the end of inhalation when the force of prana is greatest.
 This is an expansive, upwards moving force that makes us feel energetic and emotional but not well grounded.
 The new moon energy corresponds to the end of exhalation when the force of apana is greatest.
 Apana is a contracting, downwards moving force that makes us feel calm and grounded, but dense and disinclined towards physical exertion."

 Yoga always works with, not against the cycles of nature.
 My own experience (and I admit . . .
 I have practised on Moon Days in the past) is that something usually goes wrong--injuries, emotional disturbances, extreme heaviness or lightness.
 These are the kinds of things likely to happen.
-Now, I never practise on Moon Days, honouring the wisdom of a tradition that has proved itself correct to me.
+Now, I never practise strong asana on Moon Days, honouring the wisdom of a tradition that has proved itself correct to me.

-Seven Winds Yoga classes will meet as usual on Moon Days, but the practice will be different.
+Seven Winds Yoga classes meet as usual on Moon Days, but the practice will be different.
 This is an opportunity for us to explore other dimensions of yoga.
-Each Moon Day class will be a unique and special experience.
+Each Moon Day class is a unique and special experience.
 It is important to check the time of the full and new moon for your own particular time zone to determine when the Moon Days fall.
 Moon Days at Seven Winds follow GMT, with Summer Time incorporated according to convention.

 Om Shanti